brightblueray/tfc-rum-basic/README.md

 **TF_ADDR**: Address of TFE Server.
-If not set, assumes TFC "<https://app.terraform.io>", DO NOT add api/v2 path to the address.
+If not set, assumes TFC "<https://app.terraform.io>", ADD api/v2 path to the address.

 **TF_TOKEN**: valid TFC Token, precendence is: